sunni426/P2P-chat/README.md

 Right now, Sam can type things in the window that runs his Sender.py and send them, then the message will display in Carol's window that runs Receiver.py <br />
 Also, Carol can type things in the window that runs her Sender.py and send them, then the message will display in Sam's window that runs Receiver.py <br />

-# To test offline message sending
+# Sixth: test offline message sending
 ## Step 1
 1. press 'control c' in Carol's Receiver window, to use KeyboardInterrupt to stop Carol's programs, to simulate she's offline.
 Don't close Carol's Receiver window
 2. In Sam's sender window, if you type something, it will display: <br />